Build a site

 Create a call to action

-A call to action at the end of your initiative's site prompts members of the public to sign up for a community account to receive emails related to your initiative.
-Community members who follow a call to action are added to your initiative's followers group so that you can send them emails.
+A call to action at the end of your site prompts members of the public to sign up for a community account to receive emails related to your work.
+Community members who follow a call to action are added to your site's followers group so that you can send them emails.

 1. Add a Row card between the survey row and the footer row.